 Cases of eviction

-There are three situations that can lead to tenants being evicted from their home.
+There are two situations that can lead to tenants being evicted from their home.

 Eviction by a bailiff